A SLAB LEAK Is Caused By A Leaking Water-Supply Pipe — 17 Signs You Have One

 - The home’s water supply is shut off

 - Air is forced into your water-supply pipe to remove any remaining water.
 Then only air is escaping through the crack in the pipe.

 - The location of the leaking pipe may be found by using a very sensitive listening device.
 It locates where air is flowing out of the break in the pipe.

 There Are 2 Ways To Create Access:

 Busting Through The Slab From Inside The House

-A whole is cut through the slab from inside the house.
+A hole is cut through the slab from inside the house.
 Jack-hammers break away the cement and soil is set aside.
-Once the work is done, soil is returned to the open area.
+Once the work is done, the soil is returned to the open area.
 Then a cement patch is poured to cover the opening.

 Issues With Busting Through A Slab For Slab Leak Repairs: